QualiSystems/VMware-vCenter-Cloud-Provider-Shell-2G/README.md

 **To update online Python dependencies:**
 * If there is a live instance of the shell's driver or script, terminate the shell’s instance, as explained [here](http://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/MNG/Mng-Exctn-Srv-Exct.htm#Terminat).
 If an instance does not exist, the execution server will download the Python dependencies the next time a command of the driver or script runs.

+# Typical Workflows

+**Workflow 1 - _Create App Template_**
+1. Log into CloudShell Portal as administrator.

+2. Click __Manage > Apps__ and add a new App template.

+3. Select the appropriate deployment type.<br><br>Note that this shell's deployment types all end with "2G" to indicate that they belong to a 2nd Gen shell.
+For example: "vCenter VM From Template 2G".

+4. Sepecify a __Name__ and click __Create__.

+6. In the __General__ tab, select the appropriate domain categories.<br><br>A domain category is a service category that is used to expose the App to specific CloudShell domains.
+By default, the __Applications__ category is associated to the Global domain.
+You can optionally create additional service categories for other domains or add the desired domains to the __Applications__ category.
+Service categories are managed in the __Manage>Categories>Service Categories__ page.

+7. Configure the App's __Deployment Path__ - select the cloud provider resource and fill in the settings.

+8. In the __Configuration Management__ tab, specify the configuration management script or Ansible playbook to run on the VM.

+9. In the __App Resource__ tab, optionally select the shell that defines the deployed App's behavior in CloudShell (e.g. which automation commands it includes). <br><br>You can also specify the deployed App's __Username__ and __Password__.
+CloudShell will set these credentials during the VM's deployment.

+10. You can add additional deployment paths by clicking the link in the bottom left corner of the dialog box.

+11. Click __Done__.

 # References
 To download and share integrations, see [Quali Community's Integrations](https://community.quali.com/integrations).